 - Company name.

 - Main operating address.

 These agreements can also protect members or partners from being unfairly-treated by other members and help resolve disputes with already agreed-upon plans for conflict resolution.

 In the case that the LLC is dissolved, partnership agreements should lay out plans for how the assets and money will be handled.

 LLCs can be owned and operated by one individual.
 The operating agreement for a single-member LLC will be very basic, as there is less potential for disputes and therefore fewer things to stipulate.
 A single-member LLC can claim to be a sole proprietorship with the IRS and be taxed accordingly, rather than taxed as a corporation or partnership, like a multi-member LLC would be.

 If you need help with an LLC partnership agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.